Matterhorn Bobsleds: 1970s

 In the early 1970s, the ride was officially made a part of Fantasyland, but this was merely a prelude to far more significant changes.
 In 1973, the revolving star at its top was removed, in part because of the 1973 oil crisis that had hit the US.

 In 1978, the Matterhorn received a major refurbishment.
 Most notably, the hollow interior space was broken up into a number of small, icy caves and tunnels with far more convincing theming.
 A grotto filled with glimmering crystals was added near the top of the lift hill.
 Some holes in the mountain's skin were filled in as well, including the two large openings at the top of the lift hill that had allowed guests to briefly glimpse the entire southern part of the park.
 Recorded screams were placed at the top of the lift hill, along with mist machines creating a fog bank, and small holes to allow a brief view of the Skyway.
 Another major addition was an Abominable Snowman, whom the Imagineers dubbed "Harold".
 It appears as three similar Audio-Animatronic figures that roar at the bobsledders.
 The first is visible from both tracks, at the point where they diverge; the other two are visible only from their respective tracks.
 Each track also features a pair of red eyes that glow in the dark shortly after the lift hill while the Snowman's roar is heard.
 The roars can be heard from ground level as well, even over the recorded howling of the Alpine wind.
 The bobsleds themselves were also changed from the original flat, luge-like, multi-colored two-seaters to rounder, white cars decorated with orange and red stripes, and from single cars to two connected cars.
 The queue also was given changes mainly to the theming.

+1980s

+On January 3, 1984, 48-year-old Dolly Regene Young was killed on the Matterhorn Bobsleds.
+She was thrown from her seat into the path of an oncoming bobsled, dying instantly, with her body becoming trapped under the second bobsled.

+Her seatbelt was found to have been unbuckled, whether by accident or intention, and her death was ruled an accident by Anaheim detective David Tuttle.
+The ride opened for use the next day.

+Young's husband filed a $5 million wrongful death lawsuit against Disney, which was settled out of court four years later.

+The event gained additional notoriety thanks to Mark E. Smith, singer of The Fall.
+He was in the park on the day that Young was killed, and reported to his then-partner and bandmate Brix Smith that he had a premonition about the ride, which he called 'evil'.
+The event was immortalized in the song "Disney's Dream Debased".